martinggww/fi_genai_frontier/README.md

 #### Setup using CLI starter kit

-You can use a special CLI tool to run a new local instance of the SaaS Boilerplate as soon as possible.
+You can use a special CLI tool to run a new local instance of the Market Frontier as soon as possible.
 It will clone the repository and take care of setting up the environment.
 Run the following command in the directory where you would like to create a new project: